 <div>{{ user_input }}</div>

-Important reminder: safeThe use of the filter should be particularly careful.
-Once used,|safeYou gave up the security protection provided by AnQiCMS.
-If the content of the variable comes from an untrusted source (for example, form data submitted directly by the user),must notUse|safeUnless you have strictly filtered and sanitized the content on the server side.
+Important reminder: safeThe use of filters should be very careful.
+Once used|safeYou have given up the security protection provided by AnQiCMS.
+If the content of the variable comes from an untrusted source (such as form data submitted by the user),Absolutely notUse|safeunless you have strictly filtered and sanitized the content on the server side.

-escapeFilter: Explicitly escaping (useful in certain cases)
+escapeFilter: Explicit forced escaping (useful in certain cases)

-escapeFilter (can also be abbreviated as)eThe role of ) is to explicitly escape content as HTML.
-In AnQiCMS, under the default automatic escaping setting, outputting directly{{ variable }}and using{{ variable|escape }}The effect is usually the same, because the default mechanism has already been escaped.
+escapeFilter (can also be abbreviated as)eThe role of ) is to explicitly escape the content in HTML.
+In the case of AnQiCMS where automatic escaping is enabled by default, it outputs directly{{ variable }}and use{{ variable|escape }}The effect is usually the same because the default mechanism has already completed escaping.

-However,escapeFilter is{% autoescape off %}The function can be played in the area.
-If you are in an area with automatic escaping turned off, you need to ensure that the content of a specific variable is escaped, you can use|escapeFilter.
+However,escapeFilter is on{% autoescape off %}An element can function within an area.
+If you are in an area where automatic escaping is turned off, you need to make sure that the content of a specific variable is escaped, you can use|escapefilter.

 {% autoescape off %}